mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-We witnessed the ability to view a CDA document based on information in the appropriate sections of an encounter in a live system with the security set in the document, although not from ones sent into the system, although this distinction is likely of little merit.
+We demonstrated the ability to view a CDA document based on information in the appropriate sections of an encounter in a live system with the security set in the document, although not from ones sent into the system.

 #### Discussion